sphinx-contrib/legacy/README.rst

 - sword: an extension inserting Bible verses from Sword_.
 - tikz: draw pictures with the `TikZ/PGF LaTeX package`_.
 - traclinks: create TracLinks_ to a Trac_ instance from within Sphinx
+- versioning_: Sphinx extension that allows building versioned docs for self-hosting.
 - whooshindex: whoosh indexer extension
 - youtube: embed videos from YouTube_
 - zopeext: provide an ``autointerface`` directive for using `Zope interfaces`_.